zeropaper/web/src/pages/blog/oauth2-for-mobile-app-spa-browser.md

 transmit data via URLs to JavaScript applications running in the browser.
 Today, as browser APIs improved, it’s possible to use the OAuth2 Authorize Code Flow for browser apps instead, and benefit from, e.g., refresh tokens.

+Implicit flows are scheduled to be removed in the [OAuth 2.1 specification](https://oauth.net/2.1/).

 ### Embedded User Agents